 SOMETIMES A GOOD DIET ISN'T ENOUGH

-Ideally we should be able to obtain all the nutrients we need from our diet, but that is becoming more and more difficult.
+Ideally, we should be able to obtain all the nutrients we need from our diet, but that is becoming more and more difficult.

 Food sources for each of the three amino acids I mentioned earlier (tryptophan, cysteine, and glutamine, used in the production of glutathione) are those rich in protein.
 This includes lamb, beef, poultry, fish, and soft-cooked eggs.

-RUSSIA AND CHINA DEFICIENT IN SELENIUM
+RUSSIA AND CHINA, THE LESS SPIRITUAL NATIONS, ARE DEFICIENT IN SELENIUM

 Regarding selenium in foods, it depends greatly on the amount of selenium in the soil.
 Russia and China have large areas of selenium-poor soil.
 We routinely see reports of selenium deficiency in those areas, since most of their food is grown and eaten locally.
 (As a side note, when you combine the low selenium content in China with the mutation of viruses in low-selenium hosts, itÕs no wonder that so many nasty viruses originate in the part of the world.)